HOW TO SET UP YOUR BLOG:

 This is how you could link to the source of the post you wrote in July (as an example).

 HOWEVER, please don’t just quote yourself.
 It’s not only vein, but boring.
 It’s best for you to draw on a range of external sources.
-Have you found anything online this year connected to this module that inspired you?
+Have you found anything online this year connected to this programme that inspired you?
 Good!
 Reference it!